Robinyo/restful-api-design-guidelines/readme.md

 then you can use a custom HTTP header.

 ## Canonical Data Models

-The ATO has a canonical data model (as discussed in Woolf and Hohpe’s [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/)).
+There is a very good discussion of canonical data models and service design in the Eben Hewitt's [Java SOA Cookbook](http://shop.oreilly.com/product/9780596520731.do).
+[Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/)) also includes a discussion of canonical data models.

 Guidelines:
 * Define schemas local to services that reuse a separate layer of schemas, defined independently of services, at the enterprise level.

-**Note:** There is a very good discussion of canonical data models and service design in the Eben Hewitt's [Java SOA Cookbook](http://shop.oreilly.com/product/9780596520731.do).

 ## Errors

-The ATO's REST APIs use a simple protocol-agnostic error model, which allows us to expose a consistent experience across different APIs, API protocols, and error contexts (for instance, asynchronous, batch, or workflow errors).
+RESTful APIs should use a simple protocol-agnostic error model, which enables a consistent experience across different APIs, API protocols, and error contexts (for instance, asynchronous, batch, or workflow errors).

 ### Error Codes
-The ATO's APIs use canonical error codes.
+RESTful APIs should use a standard set of error codes.
 Individual APIs should avoid defining additional error codes, since developers are very unlikely to write logic to handle a large number of error codes.
 Handing an average of three error codes per API call would mean most service logic would just be for error handling, which would not be a good developer experience.